Sadhu Kochoonju Upadesi: The ministry

 Sadhu Kochoonju Upadesi was the source of many missionary movements in Kerala.
 He travelled all over Kerala, South India and Sri Lanka to preach the Gospel.
 He had a habit of trusting in God for all of his needs.
 He spend hours in prayer as he sought guidance from God.
 His major method of spreading the gospel was by speaking in large gatherings.
 He did about 30 years of intensive gospel work.
 This is an indication of his commitment.
 He not only spoke of spiritual things, but also talked about social issues which attribute to loose morale and religious right.

 The speeches of Sadhu Kochoonju Upadesi was enjoyed by the old and young alike.
 He used a wide range of stories, examples, experiences and humour liberally throughout his messages to add colour to his speeches.
 He was very inclined to people experience a born again warmth than bored again.
 He incorporated his own composed songs in these gatherings, which later made his revised hymns popular.
 So the ministry of Sadhu Kochoonju Upadesi had great results in Kerala and South India.
 The results were that many came to hear what he had to say and accepted Christ as their saviour in this meetings.
-It wasn't an unusual thing to see drunkards coming to his meetings and going back as a new men.
+It wasn't an unusual thing to see drunkards coming to his meetings and going back as new men.
 Most of these conversions were genuine and those who came to Christ shared their understanding of faith with their friends and family.
 Thus the ministry of Kochoonju was a great success.
 His modus operandi brought revival to many parts of South India which opened the doors to many future Christian missions.